abhijitmanna912001/Ai-Mock-Interview/README.md

 1️⃣ Go to the [Live Demo](https://ai-mock-interview-f2f93.web.app/)
 2️⃣ Click **Get Started**
 3️⃣ Log in or sign up quickly with Clerk
-4️⃣ Click **Start an Interview** to begin practicing with AI-powered questions and feedback
+4️⃣ Click **Take an Interview** to begin practicing with AI-powered questions and feedback

 ---